-If you want a guaranteed lump sum to leave your loved ones after your death, then Whole of Life cover might be right for you.
+If you want a guaranteed lump sum to leave your loved ones after your death, or meet other obligations such as an inheritance tax bill, then Whole of Life cover might be right for you.

-It’s worth considering, though, that your estate is usually required to cover any debts held solely in your name after you die, providing there’s enough money contained in it to do so.
+It’s worth considering that your estate is usually required to cover any debts held solely in your name after you die, providing there’s enough money contained in it to do so.
 (Note that the rules are different for debts/mortgages in joint names.)

 Assuming you’ve left a solvent estate, debts are usually paid first and your beneficiaries only get the value of your estate net of any debt payments.

-Where the estate has sufficient liquid funds to cover the inheritance tax, HMRC will usually grant the estate’s executors access to settle the bill with a bank transfer from the deceased’s account(s).
+Where the estate has sufficient liquid funds to cover the inheritance tax bill, HMRC will usually grant the estate’s executor(s) access to settle the bill with a bank transfer from the deceased’s account(s).

-However, these days most estates don’t have sufficient liquid funds available, even after a life insurance payout, commonly because a house makes up the bulk of the estate.
+However, these days most estates don’t have sufficient liquid funds available, commonly because a house makes up the bulk of the estate.

 In such circumstances, executors and/or beneficiaries may have to pay out of their own pocket and attempt to recoup the money from the estate afterwards.
 Bank loans are also commonly available for beneficiaries in this situation.